World class shrines, awesome nightlife and mind-blowing street food – Osaka is a world class travel destination!

 Though it is a lot smaller and quieter than Tokyo, there is a lot going on in Osaka.
 From delicious street food, to wooden shrines, whatever you want from Japan, you will find here.

-Note that Japan can be expensive and Osaka is no exception.
-Expect to pay around $25 USD for a hostel dorm or even for a hostel pod.
+Note that backpacking Japan on a budget is tricky – the nation can be expensive and Osaka is no exception.
+Expect to pay around $25 USD for a Japanese hostel dorm or even for a hostel pod.
 If you want a private room, then expect to pay around $75 USD per day.

 Inter-city trains in Japan can also be frightfully expensive but thankfully, once you arrive into Osaka the metro and public transport options are around $1 – $2 per ride.
 You can save costs by eating street noodles, ramen or seeing what goodies you can pick up from the 7 – 11.
 The rice balls are surprisingly good value!